-Horse racing betting in Australia
+Horse racing introduction

 Horse racing is a massive industry in Australia.
 Horses sell for millions of dollars as yearlings who might not even make the track.
 There are hundreds of trainers based everywhere from Flemington, the home of the Melbourne Cup, to Corowa, more known for being a border town on the Murray river than for its racing exports.